-I am passionate about health inequities and very curious about health promotion - I am particularly interested in understanding the processes behind the adoption and design of health and social policies, and their effect on health, namely in different socioeconomic groups.
+I am passionate about knowing how the contexts where people live in affect their own health and their communities', both social, physical, and political contexts.
+I am particularly interested in understanding the processes behind the adoption and design of health and social policies, and their effect on health, namely in different socioeconomic groups.
+And I am passionate to share this knowledge with earlier generations of medical doctors and public health medical residents."

 Leão, T., Perelman, J., Clancy, L et al. (2020).
 Economic evaluation of five tobacco control policies across seven European countries.
 Nicotine and Tobacco Research, 22(7), 1202-1209.